Randomblock1/decellus/README.md

 ## Usage

 Click the Decellus icon in your Extensions menu.
 Optionally, pin it to your top bar to save time.

+Please only use this to skip videos you already know, if you skip a video with actual new stuff, you're going to just get completely lost.

+This only skips the lesson videos, and not the questions afterward.
+Don't even try to skip those.